Ebarashi/Ex2/README.md

   see: https://en.wikipedia.org/wiki/Travelling_salesman_problem

  # Helper algo
-+ BFS is an algorithm for traversing or searching graph data structures.
++ BFS - an algorithm for traversing or searching graph data structures.
 The method checks whether or not the graph is strongly linked, in other words it checks whether there is a path between node to each other node.
 see: https://en.wikipedia.org/wiki/Breadth-first_search

-+ Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
++ Dijkstra's algorithm - an algorithm for finding the shortest paths between nodes in a graph.
 The method uses the weight of each node to update his current distance from the source node.
 see: https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm